mwpennell/dwd/README.md

 # dwd
-Materials for BIOL548O -- Dealing with Data
+Materials for BIOL548O -- Dealing with Data Grad Module